 Pen America, “My Daughter Now Dreams of Guns” (Video link)

-Pride Poems, 2023, (Scroll down for video of “Taxi Driver Brother Man”)
+Pride Poems, 2023, Scroll down to “Taxi Driver Brother Man” (June 2023)

 Things I Didn’t Know I Loved,” published by Washington Writers Publishing House (January, 2023)